-At home, it's revealed that Richie lives in a decrepit apartment with his mother.
-During dinner with his mother and a fiancée he doesn't love, he gets a call from Sydney/Edith who is upset about being left alone while Irving is out with Rosalyn.
+At home, it's revealed that Richie lives in a decrepit apartment with his overbearing and controlling mother.
+During dinner with his mother and a fiancee he doesn't love, he gets a call from Sydney/Edith who is upset about being left alone while Irving is out with Rosalyn.
 Richie agrees to meet Sydney, but before he heads out, he tells his mom how he's going to finally prove himself and no longer be a laughing stock.

-At dinner, Irving introduces Rosalyn to Carmine's wife, Dolly.
+At dinner, Irving introduces Rosalyn to Carmine's wife, Dolly (Elisabeth Rohm).
 The four of them have a great dinner.
-Rosalyn is obviously uncultured, but instead of weakening Carmine's perception of Irving, she actually ends up charming the table.
-She goes into a long story about her nail finish that has a topcoat that smells both perfume-y and rotten, sweet and sour, like flowers with garbage.
+The New York City-accented Rosalyn is obviously uncultured, but instead of weakening Carmine's perception of Irving, she actually ends up charming the table.
+She goes into a long story about her nail finish that has a topcoat that smells both perfume and rotten, sweet and sour, like flowers with garbage.
 She eventually gets drunk and falls out of her chair.